Cornerstone (software): Development

-Games were only considered a "jumping off" point for Infocom.
-It was originally established as an outlet to develop "serious" products.
+Although well known for its interactive fiction games, Infocom was not founded as a video game company, but to develop business products.
 Before forming the company, several of the founders had created the game Zork on mainframes while attending or working at MIT.
 When they joined to form Infocom, Zork was a natural choice as a first product because it was practically complete and didn't require much up-front funding.
-The enormous success of the game and its "sequels" (which were actually the other portions of the original mainframe game, which had been split into pieces that early personal computers could handle) led to the development of more interactive titles, due in large part to the highly portable technology the company developed for intelligent parsing.
-Despite the overwhelming success of its numerous game titles, the original founders of Infocom were still intent on developing serious titles.
-In addition, business software was seen as more lucrative than game titles since business traditionally paid thousands of dollars for each copy of software applications.
-After some deliberation, Infocom's board of directors decided to develop a relational database application for business users.
+The enormous success of the game and its sequels (which were actually the other portions of the original mainframe game, which had been split into pieces that early personal computers could handle) led to the development of more interactive titles, due in large part to the highly portable technology the company developed for intelligent parsing.

+Despite the success of its game titles, the original founders of Infocom were still intent on developing business products, which sold for much more than games.
+Lotus Development, located in the same Cambridge, Massachusetts building as Infocom, debuted Lotus 1-2-3 in January 1983; the spreadsheet was immediately successful, and Lotus's sales were more than eight times as much that year as Infocom's.
+After deliberation, Infocom's board of directors decided to develop a relational database application for business users.